NLion74/Rust-Webserver/README.md

 # Disclamer

-- ⚠️ The project was designed for fun and learning, it should **NOT** be used for prooduction purposes.
+- ⚠️ The project was designed for fun and learning, it should **NOT** be used for production purposes.
 - ⚠️ There are probably many bugs and functionalities which are not added and never will be.